gpropf/clarity/README.md

 __JavaScript__

 There is one main JavaScript file called `Clarity.js`.
-It contains a class called `CLElement` that acts as a kind of "mirror image" of `ClarityNode` in the JS world.
+It contains a class called `JSProxyNode` that acts as a kind of "mirror image" of `ClarityNode` in the JS world.
 A better name might have been JSProxy since that's what it really is and does.
 It exists to carry out the system's tasks for a given node on the JS side.
 There's also `Selectables.js` which performs similar tasks for the C++ classes in `Selectables.cpp`.
 These files might end up getting merged.
 There's also `Util.js` which does what the name suggests it might.

 __C++__